 Facts about St. Louise Parish School

-St. Louise offers a rigorous academic education integrated by Gospel values for students in grades pre-kindergarten through eight.
+St. Louise offers a rigorous academic education integrated by Gospel values for students in grades Pre-K through 8.
 Begun in 1961 by the Sisters of St. Joseph, St. Louise is now one of 73 schools in the Catholic Archdiocese of Western Washington which stretches from the Canadian to Oregon border.
 We draw students from the greater Eastside communities of Bellevue, Issaquah, Sammamish, Redmond, Woodinville, Renton, Newcastle, Seattle, Kirkland, Carnation, Fall City, and North Bend.

 St. Louise Parish School is state-certified and accredited by the Western Catholic Educational Association.
 The collective efforts of our outstanding staff provide a foundation for students to achieve excellence, assume responsibility, and develop traditional Catholic values and sound moral judgment.

 Our maximum class size is 26 students in grades kindergarten through eight, but most classes average 16 students each - with two homerooms for each K-8 grade level.
 Our Pre-K program consists of just one homeroom.
 Our overall student-teacher ratio throughout the school is an outstanding 12:1, and that does not include the instructional assistants, who are assigned to the primary grade levels to support the teachers.
 We have about 305 students in a given year, with the approximate breakdown being:

 - 90-95% are Catholic

 - 15-20% are Hispanic

 - 100% of our 8th graders graduate

 Speaking of 8th graders, the majority of our graduates are accepted to the highly selective Catholic high schools or enroll in the public high school's Advanced Placement or International Baccalaureate programs.